 But the problem with conjuring up the best chili ever is the fact that what makes a chili truly great is so subjective.

 Take beans, for example.
 Chili is commonly made with a variety of beans, yet many chili competitions forbid them, and putting them in chili may even get you into legal trouble in Texas.
 Heck, even using tomatoes can start an argument.
 Worse, there isn't even one right way to serve chili once it's cooked — by itself in a bowl, with cornbread, on a baked potato, over Fritos, with tortilla chips… or in some backward cities, over spaghetti (really, Cincinnati?).
-President Obama likes it over rice (his status as the leader of the free world doesn't make that less weird, but I did try it, and it doesn't suck).
+President Obama likes it over rice (his status as the former leader of the free world doesn't make that less weird, but I did try it, and it doesn't suck).

 But no matter how you make or serve your chili, there are some time-honored techniques and tips to help you make your favorite chili recipe the best.

 If you're planning to use beans, you'll get the best results cooking dried beans (soaked overnight) in salted water for about two hours — the salted water will actually help keep the bean skins smooth and intact.
 Chili cooks for a long time, and canned beans will turn to mush.
 They also have a high sodium content.
 If you don't have any option but to use canned, rinse them well first, and add them during the last hour or so of cooking.

 Fresh tomatoes are a great option, but most chili recipes tend to call for canned diced or crushed tomatoes.
 If you use a quality brand of canned tomato like Muir Glen or San Marzano, you can skip all the extra work of blanching and peeling fresh tomatoes without sacrificing too much flavor.
 Acidic foods like tomatoes can hinder the natural tenderization of meat during the cooking process, so you may want to add in those tomatoes toward the end of your simmer time.